Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * As it stands there are currently six different Colour categories that our flowers fall into and they are: Blue, Orange, Pink, Red, White, and Yellow.
 If a user is searching for blue flowers, for example, then navigating to the Blue Colour category will display flowers that are blue and/or have blue in them.
 These Colour categories have been implemented to help the user distinguish between different flowers and to also make searching more efficient.

 * The Log In page features a main heading, underneath the heading you'll find a register button for those who do not currently have an account.
 Below this you'll find a simple form consisting of three elements: Username field, a Password field, and a Log In button.
-There is a 'Remember me' checkbox and a 'Forgotten Password' link.
+There is a 'Forgotten Password' link.

 * The Register page looks almost identical to the Log In page.
 It has a few additional fields.
 It has an email field and a confirmation email/password field.
 There is a 'Log In' link for those who already have an account.